A-06767

 Plain Language

-Operators may not operate or provide an AI companion at all unless the system includes a protocol that addresses three categories of user expression: (1) suicidal ideation or self-harm, (2) physical harm to others, and (3) financial harm to others.
+Operators may not operate or provide an AI companion at all unless the system includes a protocol for addressing three categories of user-expressed risk: (1) suicidal ideation or self-harm, (2) physical harm to others, and (3) financial harm to others.
 The protocol must include, at minimum, a notification referring the user to crisis service providers such as a suicide hotline or crisis text line.
-This is a continuous operating prerequisite — the protocol must be in place as a condition of offering the service.
-Note that unlike CA SB 243, this provision covers not only self-harm but also expressions of intent to physically or financially harm others, broadening the required protocol scope significantly.
+This is broader than CA SB 243's crisis protocol, which covers only suicidal ideation and self-harm — this bill adds protocols for physical harm to others and financial harm to others.
+This is a continuous operating prerequisite: an operator cannot lawfully run the companion without the protocol in place.

 Statutory Text